mbarbin/doc-experiment-docusaurus/README.md

 - [ocaml](https://github.com/ocaml/ocaml): For the OCaml programming language, which is at the heart of our documentation journey.
 - [dune](https://github.com/ocaml/dune): For the Dune build system, enabling us to compile our OCaml projects with ease.
-- [setup-ocaml](https://github.com/ocaml/setup-ocaml): For simplifying the setup of OCaml environments in our CI workflows.
+- [setup-dune](https://github.com/ocaml-dune/setup-dune): For seting up OCaml environments in our CI workflows.
+- [setup-ocaml](https://github.com/ocaml/setup-ocaml): Another OCaml CI tool we also used to work on the repo.
 - [odoc](https://github.com/ocaml/odoc): For the odoc tool, which generates styled HTML documentation from OCaml packages.
 - [ocaml-mdx](https://github.com/realworldocaml/mdx): For allowing us to execute code blocks within our markdown files, ensuring our documentation is always up to date.
 - [sherlodoc](https://github.com/art-w/sherlodoc): For its innovative approach to searching OCaml documentation.